Chiral Modes of Giant Superfluid Vortices: The Giant Vortex

-We remark that in this work we do not study in which regime the solution~\eqref{eq_GV classical profile} is stable when working at fixed particle number and angular momentum.\footnote{Alternaltively, one can ask when the GV minimizes the free energy at fixed angular velocity $\Omega$ of the trap.} This question was studied in several previous works~\cite{PhysRev.153.285,fetter2005rapid,correggi2013vortex}.
-It is generally believed that, as the rotation speed of the trap is increased, the vortex lattice develops a macroscopic hole, and the superfluid eventually settles in a giant vortex state.
-We plan to reexamine this process in a future work~\cite{future}.
+In this work, the stability of the solution~\eqref{eq_GV classical profile} at a fixed particle number and angular momentum is not discussed.
+This question was partially studied in previous works~\cite{PhysRev.153.285,fetter2005rapid,correggi2013vortex}, and it is generally believed that the superfluid eventually settles in a giant vortex state as the trap rotation speed is increased.\footnote{Here we study only single species superfluids.
+Recently, \cite{2023PhRvA.107e3317R} proposed a mechanism to stabilize vortices with $L>1$ in multi-species condensates.} Our discussion will apply to systems at a sufficiently large rotation frequency, and we leave the detailed study of the phase transition to the GV state to a future work~\cite{future}.